MaxSteven/SOPGI/README.md

  data into the geometry to use later for things like any other attribute.

+ For animation, you will need a toons of photons to remove the noise/flicker in the GI solution.
+ It is just an almost brute force solution after all.

  It's been architected to give you the best result as quick as I could possibly make it so it is to be considered a very Novel approach in many areas.